Frequently Asked Questions

 Level: Newcomer, Intermediate; Interested: DBAs; Category: Learning

 You can find many articles on Galera and related software on our blog.
-These are mixed in with information on conferences and press releases, so you’ll have to scroll through the list of articles.
+These are mixed in with information on conferences and press releases, so you will have to scroll through the list of articles.
 Some of our partners regularly publish articles on various aspects of Galera: MariaDB, Severalnines, and FromDual Articles.

 Do Developers and others Users Need to Know Anything about Galera?